Sohoxic/BYOB/README.md

-# BYOB (Bring Your Own Board)
+# 🕹️ BYOB (Bring Your Own Board) 🕹️

-This repository contains the IOT project codes related to the hardware that we made in the competition.
+#### This repository contains the IOT🔌 project  for the competition BYOB.
+In this project we made use of the microcontroller Generic ESP8266 Nodemcu.
+Our project was to built a electric powered vehicle 🚌 that follows a given path and stops where-ever the humidity is the highest.

+## Components Required :
+- Generic ESP8266 Nodemcu
+- Jumper wires.
+- Infrared Tracking Sensor Module CTRT5000
+- dht11 sensor
+- REES52 DC BO Motor Dual shaft motor.